-U.S. doctors use medical records to fight measles outbreak
+US doctors use medical records to fight measles outbreak

 According to the World Health Organization, 95 percent of a population needs to be vaccinated to provide “herd immunity,” a form of indirect protection that prevents infection in people too young or sick to be vaccinated.
 CDC officials have said rising rates of vaccine skepticism are creating undervaccinated populations, weakening herd immunity.

-If herd immunity is not sufficient and exposures continue, the outbreak could take off, said Caplan, the Illinois pediatrician.
+If herd immunity is not sufficient and exposures continue, the outbreak could take off, said Kaplan, the Illinois pediatrician.
 “Everybody is a little concerned about that.”

+(This story fixes company name in ninth paragraph to Epic Systems Corp from Epic Medical Systems).

 Reporting by Julie Steenhuysen; Editing by Daniel Wallis